Mask 4 Motive: Are You Having Sex For the Wrong Reasons?

 Sex is fun.
 Even in these crazy political times, we can all agree on that.
 As gay men, we can have sex however and arguably whenever we want.
 It can be so available it can seem transactional.
 Thanks to dating apps, sex is even more omnipresent.
 But because our culture is so sexually open it tends to be the simplest solution.
 It ends up being the automatic go-to to connect, engage with others, and sometimes even socialize.
 In the words of Peaches, we can “f**k the pain away.”

 Sex, and the pursuit of it, can be masks for different emotions or underlying wants and needs.
 Sex can be a way to deflect emotion.
 It can be part of an underlying addiction.
 Some use sex as a coping mechanism or to self-soothe.
 It can provide an ego boost or a tension release.
 But is it giving us what we want vs. what we need?
 Addiction can really affect your family.
-Take a look at a luxury experience in Hawaii where you can deal with your addictions.

 Here are 11 possible reasons (other than being horny) that you might be having sex: